Julius170/Making_Contract_Calls.demo/README.md

 4. Next run the command `npx hardhat` to fire up your hardhat development environment.
 You will be prompted to choose the language you'll be working with.

-5. Click enter twice to enable the option `Create a Javascript Project`. and to verify the project location.
+5. Click enter twice to enable the option `Create a Javascript Project` and to verify the project location.
 You will notice a new folder structure on your code editor file explorer.

 Now that you have successfully installed and Setup up your hardhat development environment. next you will create the exemplary contracts you need to test the contract calls.

-## Creating your Smart Contracts
+# Creating your Smart Contracts
 To simulate a contract call, you will need to create two smart contracts.
 These two contracts will be deployed on the Celo Blockchain.
-One of the contracts will have the calling functions `TestContract.sol`, while the other contract `Person.sol` will have the functions you will be calling from the previous contract `TestContract.sol`.
+One of the contracts will have the calling functions `TestContract.sol`, while the other contract, `Person.sol` will have the functions you will be calling from the previous contract, `TestContract.sol`.

-### The Calling Contract **`Person`**:
+## The Calling Contract **`Person`**:
 Navigate to the contract folder in your workspace and rename the existing contract from `Lock.sol` to `Person.sol`.

 To initialize the contract and the needed variables, copy and paste the code below:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.9;